denevell/Natch/README.md

  * View user details
  * View users publicly
      * Choose what details to display publicly
- * Change user details
  * Change username
  * Password reset
      * Email users
  * Delete user
-* Users
  * User id is number not name
-        * Able to change username
 * Misc
  * Base64 login / reg or maybe ssl?
  * Limit the thread ids, tags and usernames to certain character
  * Some kind of captcha thing on registeration.
+ * More sensible threadid?
+ * Start using DI
+ * Inject the EntityManager via annotations
+ * Entity bean null / blank problem?
+ * Change error return strings to ints
+ * Update swagger
+ * Update so you do not need two db calls to get thread.
+ * threaded posts: move tags to the thread object and not individual posts?
+ * threaded posts: move subject to thread object?
+ * threaded posts: moved creation date to thread?
+ * Intercept json parsing errors and return 400s: register, login
+ * Return user data with logon call